HolgerGottChristensen/fluent-rs/intl-memoizer/README.md

 to intl formatters.

-The assumption is that allocating a new formatter instance is costly, and such instance is read-only during its life time, with constructor being expensive, and `format`/`select` calls being cheap.
+The assumption is that allocating a new formatter instance is costly, and such instance is read-only during its lifetime, with constructor being expensive, and `format`/`select` calls being cheap.

 In result it pays off to use a singleton to manage memoization of all instances of intl